-We have examined the Hillsborough County, Florida Clerk of the Circuit Court's (the "Clerk's") compliance with the local government investment policy requirements of 218.415, Florida Statutes, Article V requirements of Sections 28.35 and 28.36, Florida Statutes, and requirements of Section 61.181, Florida Statutes, for the year ended September 30, 2016.
-Management is responsible for the Clerk's compliance with those requirements.
-Our responsibility is to express an opinion on the Clerk's compliance based on our examination.
+We have examined the Hillsborough County, Florida Clerk of the Circuit Court's (the "Clerk") compliance with the local government investment policies requirements of Section 218.415, Florida Statutes, Article V requirements of Sections 28.35 and 28.36, Florida Statutes, and requirements of Section 61.181, Florida Statutes, for the year ended September 30, 2017.
+Management is responsible for the Clerk's compliance with the specified requirements.
+Our responsibility is to express an opinion on the Clerk's compliance with the specified requirements based on our examination.

-Scope

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence about the Clerk's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
-We believe that our examination provides a reasonable basis for our opinion.
-Our examination does not provide a legal determination on the Clerk's compliance with specified requirements.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the Clerk complied, in all material respects, with the specified requirements referenced above.
+An examination involves performing procedures to obtain evidence about whether the Clerk complied with the specified requirements.
+The nature, timing and extent of the procedures selected depend on our judgment, including an assessment of the risks of material noncompliance, whether due to fraud or error.
+We believe that the evidence obtained is sufficient and appropriate to provide a reasonable basis for our opinion.

-Opinion
+Our examination does not provide a legal determination on the Clerk's compliance with the specified requirements.

-In our opinion, the Clerk complied, in all material respects, with the aforementioned requirements for the year ended September 30, 2016.
+In our opinion, the Clerk complied, in all material respects, with the local investment policy requirements of Section 218.415, Florida Statutes, Article V requirements of Section 28.35 and 28.36, Florida Statutes and requirements of Section 61.181, Florida Statutes, during the year ended September 30, 2017.